gcassarino/esp8266-weather-station-nokia5110/README.md

 This project was tested on a Wemos D1 mini clone, please refer to this scheme for wiring connections

 ![Fritzing scheme](https://github.com/gcassarino/weather-station-nokia5110-resources/blob/master/esp8266-weather-station-nokia5110_schem.jpg)

+### todo ###

+The date and time are obtained using the WundergroundClient module from the library because - at the time of writing - the library did not support DST).~~The WundergroundClient already returns the correct DST from the country defined in the code~~.
+Fix adding dst suppport, see: https://github.com/ThingPulse/esp8266-weather-station/blob/master/examples/WeatherStationDemo/WeatherStationDemo.ino

 ### Installing